evortigosa/EXplainable_AI/README.md

 # Cite Us

-If you find T-Explainer useful, cite our papers:
+If you find our work useful, please cite our papers:

 ```
 @article{ortigossa2024texplainer,